Pathologists’ assistants dissect and examine organs and tissues for disease, perform autopsies, and prepare tissue for intraoperative diagnosis.

 Pathologists' Assistant Program

-Notice: The current application period is closed.
-The next application period will begin January 2, 2020 and end May 31, 2020 for the class beginning January 2021.
+Notice: The application period is currently closed.
+The next application cycle will open from January 2, 2022 - April 30, 2022 for the class beginning January 2023.

 ASCP Board Certification pass rate: 100%

 Graduation rate of individuals beginning the final half of the program: 100%